opencog/atomspace/examples/atomspace/README.md

 Most of the querying and pattern matching examples are in the [**pattern-matcher**](../pattern-matcher) folder.
-Once you've gotten a good idea of the basics from the demos here, go an explore the examples there.
+Once you've gotten a good idea of the basics from the demos here, go and explore the examples there.

 Introductory Examples
 ---------------------
 It is recommended that you go through the examples in the order given.
 These are "basic" demos that all users should know.
+Open each of these in your favorite text editor, and start reading.
+Cut-and-paste from the text-editor to the guile prompt: this gives you a chance to see what happens, and how the system reacts.
+(But read the "Introduction" below, first).

 * `basic.scm`          -- How to start the guile shell.
 * `knowledge.scm`      -- Representing knowledge.